INFO

 AutoIntegrate dialog screens

-Below are the script dialog screens.
+Below are the examples of the script dialog screens.
 Often it is best to start with default options, add files and hit the Run button.

 Script remembers the last open or closed states of collapsible sections in the dialog.
 It is useful for example with smaller screens where it is possible to start with only minimal sections open.